Description

 - Not for Human Consumption: Explicit disclaimers

-- Age Verification: 21+ requirement enforced
+- Age Check: 21+ requirement enforced

 - Professional Use: Intended for qualified researchers

-- Documentation: Proper records maintained
+- Records: Proper records kept

 - Legal Compliance: Adherence to federal and state laws